Use this calculator to easily calculate how many items with particular dimensions you can fit in a pallet. Pallet stacking calculator.

 To calculate how many items you can fit you have to find an optimal way to stack them that minimizes unused volume on the pallet and makes sure every inch of it is productive.
 This is not a trivial issue if you want totake all possible orderings into account and in fact it belongs to a class of mathematical literally problems called "NP-hard".

 However, if we limit the task to that in which all items are oriented the same way with respect to the pallet base, it turns out there are only six ways to arrange a set of 3-dimensional items in a 3-dimensional box (the pallet, inclding its height).
-You can use our Combinations calculator to check that if unsure - 3 objects, chose 2 from each.
+You can use our n choose k calculator to check that if unsure - 3 objects, choose 2 from each.

 Let us denote the width, height and length of each item with w, h and l, and the corresponding pallet dimensions with W, H, and L, then these look like so: